 The membership of Trinity House consisted of those with a wide range of nautical interests.
 An Act of Parliament of 1566 under Queen Elizabeth extended their responsibilities to ensure the upkeep and continuation of seamarks around the coast, those being landmarks such as church steeples and trees used by mariners to fix their position.
 In 1594 the provision of beacons and buoys was similarly transferred from the Lord High Admiral and the corporation gradually began providing lighthouses, their first probably being at Lowestoft in the early years of the 17th century.
 The cost to the corporation regarding all these works was funded by dues paid by ships arriving at London, where it was collected by the officials of Custom House, and at other ports.

-The 1594 Act also transferred the right to provide ballast to ships on the Thames, which was particularly necessary for colliers returning empty to Newcastle.
-Using wet ballast also reduced the cost of the important dredging of the Thames to prevent silting.
+Ship ballast was particularly necessary for any unladen ship, such as colliers returning empty to Newcastle.
+Using wet ballast from the Thames also reduced the cost of the important dredging of the river to prevent silting.
+During the 16th century the right to produce ballast was disputed between the City of London Corporation and the Lord High Admiral.
+The latter had been digging gravel from Old Gravel Lane (later renamed Wapping Lane).
+The 1594 Act settled the matter, instead transferring the right to Trinity House.
 The corporation’s rights and responsibilities were further extended in 1604 under James I, including the supervision of apprenticeships of seamen and to hold a court dealing with disputes, such as between masters and seamen or regarding damage to ships.

 From the beginning, Trinity House was involved in charitable work.
 Almshouses for elderly seamen and their widows were provided at Deptford.
 In 1695 Captain Henry Mudd, an Elder Brother, provided an estate of houses and chapel on his land at Ratcliff, much of which still remains at Mile End Road although no longer for its original purpose.
 Pensions were also paid to elderly or injured seamen, and by 1618 they were providing to one hundred and sixty people, which had risen to over one thousand one hundred in 1681.